elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 The Kibana alerts and actions UI plugin provides a user interface for managing alerts and actions.
 As a developer you can reuse and extend buildin alerts and actions UI functionality:

-- Create and register new alert type.
+- Create and register a new Alert Type.
-- Create and register new action type.
+- Create and register a new Action Type.
-- Embed Create Alert flyout to Kibana plugins.
+- Embed the Create Alert flyout within any Kibana plugin.

-To enable Alerts and Actions UI functionality, the next configuration settings should be provided:
+To enable Alerts and Actions UIs, the following configuration settings are needed:
 ```
-xpack.alerting.enabled: true
-xpack.actions.enabled: true
 xpack.triggers_actions_ui.enabled: true
 xpack.triggers_actions_ui.createAlertUiEnabled: true
 ```